Spatial socialising for remote teams

 Remote sucks (kinda)

-It comes as no surprise, as great as remote is and has its advantages, remote work is exhausting, and straight up boring compared to working in an office.
-With a pandemic, the disadvantages were exaggerated.
-People were forced.
-Unwillingly locked into their homes with no touch to the outside world.
-It took a hit.
-On productivity.
-Collaboration.
-Work.
-We had no choice but to do what was healthy for everyone, stay locked up.
+It comes as no surprise that, as great as it is and has its advantages, remote work is exhausting, and downright boring compared to working in an office.
+During the pandemic, the disadvantages were exaggerated.
+People were forced, unwillingly locked into their homes with connection to the outside world.
+It took a hit, on productivity, collaboration, and work.
+We had no choice but to do what was healthy for everyone: stay locked up.

-But the pandemic is still here as of writing this.And, offices started taking remote as a noteworthy candidate for default mode of work.
-Adapting to survive.
-Soon enough things were clear, remote is here to stay.
-Once people had their work environment set up, their timings adjusted to the way their body works, it was game over.
-No one wants to commute 2 hours, to work in a distracting office with bad coffee (we want to brew our coffee).
+But the pandemic is still here as of this writing, and offices started considering remote as a noteworthy candidate for the default mode of work, adapting to survive.
+Soon enough, it became clear that remote work is here to stay.
+Once people had their work environment set up and their schedules adjusted to how their bodies function, it was game over.
+No one wants to commute for 2 hours, to work in a distracting office with bad coffee (we want to brew our own coffee).
 The great resignation occurred.

 All this while, the tech industry got busy making remote work better.
 Collaboration?
-Welcome to FigJam, Miro, Mural, InVision, Whimsical, and even apple’s very own app for white-boarding(?).
+Welcome to FigJam, Miro, Mural, InVision, Whimsical, and even Apple’s very own app for white-boarding.
 Video conferencing?
-Google Meet, Zoom, Around, Microsoft teams.
+Google Meet, Zoom, Around, Microsoft Teams.
 Documentation?
-Google docs, Notion, Craft, Coda.
-You get the point, it had been over a year since the pandemic started and there were a plethora of options to make remote work better.
+Google Docs, Notion, Craft, Coda.
+You get the point; it had been over a year since the pandemic started, and there were a plethora of options to improve remote work.
 But things were not working.
-There was a missing puzzle piece and the workers were still unhappy.
+There was a missing puzzle piece, and the workers were still unhappy.

 Source: The Truman Show

-Remote might suck, but is it just because of our current situation of bad tooling?
-And not just tools, our whole world has been designed around the idea of a working model of an office.
-Roads, infrastructure, timings.
+Remote work might suck, but is it just because of our current situation with bad tooling?
+And not just tools; our whole world has been designed around the idea of a working model of an office: roads, infrastructure, timings.

 Steve Jobs in his home office

-We now have good tooling available to do our work remotely, but we left out one important aspect of work.
-Socialising.
-Work plays an integral role in our modern lives.
-And rightly so, If we spend half of our waking life around people we work with, it was only natural for socialising to become a great part of the work we do.
+We now have good tools available to do our work remotely, but we left out one important aspect of work: socializing.
+Work plays an integral role in our modern lives, and rightly so.
+If we spend half of our waking life around the people we work with, it was only natural for socializing to become a significant part of the work we do.
 We’re social creatures.
-But the Pandemic made it all vanish.
-You are no longer socialising in the workplace.
-Other than the occasional fun Friday zoom calls every team started keeping.
-Replacing our real-life socialising, which is multifaceted and layered, it’s how we move around the office, and talk with people individually (or in small groups) with a catchall group video call of 50 people is plain wrong.
+But the pandemic made it all vanish.
+We are no longer socializing in the workplace, other than the occasional fun friday zoom calls every team started doing.
+Replacing our real-life socializing, which is multifaceted and layered, it’s how we move around the office, and talk with people individually (or in small groups) with a catchall group video call of 50 people is plain wrong.

 Don’t get me wrong, I think Zoom is a great product (with its design caveats).
-It replaces in-office meeting/conference rooms.
-But we started doing all kind of things on zoom that it wasn’t designed to handle well.
+It replaces in-office meeting and conference rooms.
+But we started doing all kinds of things on Zoom that it wasn’t designed to handle well.
 Zoom isn’t built for remote work and a collaborative environment.
-It is not for 1-on-1s, Design reviews, socialising!
+It is not for 1-on-1s, design reviews, socializing!
 If you look at the essence of the product, Zoom isn’t that different from Skype from 20 years ago.
-The same disembodied heads, Exhausting talks, Awkward silence, grid-based structure.
+The same disembodied heads, exhausting talks, awkward silences, and grid-based structure.

 where is the goddamn watercooler?!

 At a surface level, one might think that we have all this in our homes now, but these spaces didn’t just serve a utilitarian function.
-They created room for spontaneity.
-Space for relationships to flourish.
-With these spaces missing, remote would remain boring and an uninspiring mode to work in.
+They created room for spontaneity and space for relationships to flourish.
+With these spaces missing, remote work would remain boring and an uninspiring mode to work in.

 Creating a digital (social) space

-Once inside you’re stuck in your box.
+Once inside, you’re stuck in your box.
 The only way to express and emote is through your face, and to take in your team members’ expressions, you have to look at a dozen faces together at a time.
-This is stimulus spillover.
-Too much information being sent by one medium.
+This is stimulus spillover—too much information being sent by one medium.
 Unlike the real-world, where your vision is fixated on one face at a time.
 Even audio is awkward.
 The hmms and ahs are muted by noise reduction, awkward silences are frequent and uncomfortable when looking at many faces.
-There is chat, but that has too much friction.
-Not only in the way of accessing it to type your message, but in thinking about what to type.
-There will be a history of what you say (unlike in real life).
-It adds social pressure.
-On zoom, your disembodied faces lack your body language, the way your hands are moving, the knuckle cracks, the changing of legs being crossed.
+There is chat, but that has too much friction—not only in the way of accessing it to type your message, but also in thinking about what to type.
+There will be a history of what you say (unlike in real life), which adds social pressure.
+On Zoom, your disembodied faces lack your body language, the way your hands are moving, the knuckle cracks, and the changing of legs being crossed.

 conclusion: zooom sucks!